BLACKFORD READING ROOM

 The Reading Room is a small village hall with the potential to run a variety of events.
 It is warm, bright and well equipped to accomodate up to 40 people.
 The kitchen has two hobs and ovens, a dishwasher, microwave and fridge.
 There is a projection screen if required.

-Fees start at £20 for Hire of the Reading Room.
+Fees start at £40 for Hire of the Reading Room for half a day and £80 for a full day.
 Please get in touch with us for further information and to discuss your requirements.

 We are conveniently located in the centre of the village of Blackford, 4.5 miles from Wincanton and the A303 and 6 miles from Sherborne and the A30.